serious-scribbler/WeightlessTheme/README.md

 The weightless theme is my personal lightweight theme for awesomewm

 ## Screenshots
-This theme is still a work in progress, but here is a screenshot, that showcases it's current state:
+This theme is still a work in progress, but here is a screenshot that showcases it's current state:
 <img src="screenshots/screenshot1.png" />

 ## Getting Started
 *coming soon*

 ## Requirements
+I will write a better summary when the theme is in a more finished state.
 - All required packages (not including awesome) are listed in requirements.txt
 - You might need additional packages if you are not using Ubuntu